wp-plugins/vicomi-comment-system/readme.txt

 = 1.07 =
 * Spam blacklist feature.
 Faster facebook login.
 = 1.08 =
-* Follow your friends and allow others to follow you, same as twitter/facebook.
+* Follow your friends and allow others to follow you.
 See your own profile with all of your comments in one place.
+= 1.09 =
+* Minor changes to increase load time.
+Support ver 3.6.1.

 == Upgrade Notice ==